 Lightning-fast growth is rarely accounted for in an entrepreneur’s initial game plan (unless you’re particularly optimistic).
 Because of that, planning how to handle growth can feel a little like you’re going in blind.

 If you’ve already flown past all your original projections, the coming months are practically a blank canvas to you.
+For example, knowing what does DBA mean and other business preparations.
 And that can be scary.

 But it doesn’t have to be this way.
 Instead, here are some steps you should take: